enkidevs/curriculum/nocode-webflow/introduction/diy/README.md

 name: Do It Yourself

-description: Learn how to start a new project from scratch as well as some of the layout elements.
+description: Start a project from scratch and get used to some of the elements.

 insights:
   - getting-started